 Following meetings and conference calls with the CTO and Senior Developers at Ballard Chalmers and taking in to account all our requirements for the new mobile app, a final recommendation was made.

 A very detailed proposal document was sent to us for review, which included the specification, technologies to be used and timescales for delivery.
-We particularly welcomed the approach to the development, which proposed a three-phase development, allowing us to review each stage of the development to make sure the project met our requirements and expectations before commencement of the next stage.
+We particularly welcomed the approach to the development, which proposed a three-phase development, allowing us to review each stage of the development to make sure the project met our requirements and expectations before the commencement of the next stage.

-From the developers:
+From the developers

 The original AppCan system was based on web sites and APIs built using .NET and SQL Server deployed on Microsoft Azure together with a Mobile app developed in Objective-C for iOS devices.